michp-ai/ML-rapid-text-labeling/index.md

-# ML Rapid Text Labeling
+# Faster More Accurate Text Labeling with ML
+## How we Built a Web App using Data Science to Vastly Improved Speed and Accuracy in Text Labeling

 ## Capstone Project for Master of Applied Data Science